- Gluten is found in the grains wheat, barley and rye.

 The Post Office and envelope manufacturers have assured us that the gum used on envelopes and stamps is gluten free and safe for people following a gluten free diet.

-The British Dental Association has told us that they are not aware of any toothpaste that contains gluten.
+We are not aware of any toothpaste that contains gluten.

 Gluten only causes a problem for people with coeliac disease if it is eaten.
 Even if toothpaste did contain gluten, it would be very unlikely that you would swallow enough of it to cause a reaction.